Bolin97/GongBU/README.md

     ```json
     [
         {
-            "model_display_name": "560m",
+            "model_display_name": "Bloom 560m",
             "model_name": "bloom-560m",
             "source": "git",
-            "model_description": "This is the description of bloom-560m model",
+            "model_description": "This is the description for the bloom-560m model",
             "download_url": "https://huggingface.co/bigscience/bloomz-560m",
             "avatar_url": "https://aeiljuispo.cloudimg.io/v7/https://cdn-uploads.huggingface.co/production/uploads/1634806038075-5df7e9e5da6d0311fd3d53f9.png?w=200&h=200&f=face"
         }
     ]
     ```

-    The avatar is optional.
+    The avatar is optional, you can simply omit it. `source` defines how the model should be downloaded, and currently, only `git` is supported.

     Then, you can click the download button in the same page to download the models.